hazelcast/fraud-detection-onnx/README.md

 This image can be deployed to your cloud provider of choice or run locally (preferably on an AMD64 machine). \

-Note that theimage will run on ARM devices, like Apple M1, via emulation.
-However, the performance and stability may be impacted when running in emulation mode
+Note that the image will run on ARM devices, like an Apple M1-powered device, via emulation.
+However, the performance and stability is noticeably impacted when running in emulation mode

 ## Deploy Hazelcast-Onnx image to AWS ECS with Docker Compose